sprtcs

 I would no more pay to see that Freudian Female Fuckhead for her opinion than I would take seriously the word of a college freshman psych major as it relates to love, or life, its wonders to be lived, never mind the pursuit of happiness; whatever that might appear to be.

-I recall only seeing maybe half their number when they would appear at our counter picking up their Kuder or Strong or MMPI test results for use in assessing and or assisting their counselees.
+I recall only seeing maybe half the number of therapists when they would appear at our counter picking up their Kuder or Strong or MMPI test results for use in assessing and or assisting their counselees.
+They all pretty much looked like you or me.
+All but this one guy who had a sad enough aura surrounding him that it was virtually impossible to not do at least a tiny double take at his persona.
+I saw this with my own eyes, many times.

-Their different personalities came across in the work place most clearly.
-It was very easy to see who I would never consider disclosing personal concerns to in a professional relationship.
+Their different personalities came across in the work place most clearly if a person took a moment to see them.
+It was, as a result very easy for me to see who I would never consider disclosing personal concerns to in a professional relationship.
 Some were light, airy, even sunny, in disposition, others' auras came across the counter like the brooding aftermath of some dreadful tragedy.

 By way of example of the latter was this: One morning a grad student who was seeing clients came in with some artwork to show us.
 The scene was a desolate landscape having ragged tree stumps, dead and dying plants, animal parts and human bits ranging across a horizontal field having no shadow, not much in the way of clear light source.
 What a mortally sad and dismal line drawing it was.
 So much so that it induced from the office manager a gasp of shock when first she laid eyes on it.

-I asked to see it, after she was told by this therapist / grad student that he, himself had executed (as it were) the drawing, when she asked for his tentative diagnosis of the presumable counselee, who she initially thought had created the catastrophic thing on paper he had brought in so proudly for us to see.
+I asked to see it, after she was told by this therapist / grad student that he, himself had executed (as it were) the drawing, this, after she had asked him for his tentative diagnosis of the presumable counselee, who she initially thought had created the catastrophic thing on paper he had brought in so proudly for us to see.

 Now, when I was a student it was my economic lot to have to work at least two part-time jobs at once in order to cover my rent and tuition and book expenses etc each term.
 It so happened that I also waited table in an Italian restaurant that had some great sandwiches.

-The grad student(let's call him Cary Morbidly, whose middle name could well have been "On") frequented my table-waiting workplace with his girlfriend.
-A more simperingly sweet and excessively solicitous, ultra-pandering girlfriend would, in any era, probably never be found upon the planet than this grad-student's girl.
+The grad student(let's call him Cary Morbidly, whose middle name could well have been "On") occasionally frequented my table-waiting workplace with his girlfriend along for assistance at his lunching forays in the cruel world around and about.
+A more simperingly sweet and excessively solicitous, ultra-pandering girlfriend could, in any era, almost never but in this case be found upon the planet than this grad-student's girlfriend, accompanying him through the culinary dangers that awaited him.

-He never failed to find something abjectly wretched about the food that I might bring to him from the cook.
-How maximally abhorant a bit of tomato sauce might be that might accidentally appear on a corner of a slice of bread, onions that not only were NOT fresh, but TOO plentiful....
+Unfailingly, in every lunching event that I was privileged to witness he never failed to find something abjectly wretched about the food that I might bring to him from the cook.
+How maximally abhorant a bit of tomato sauce might be that might have accidentally appeared on a corner of a slice of his bread, onions that not only were NOT fresh, but TOO plentiful....
 He would place his elbows on the table on each side of the plate, holding his forehead in seeming agony while she would call me over to rectify the horror that had given him his latest bout with excruciating pain; his present and perhaps the world's greatest culinary misfortune as might be at hand.
 Oh, the Woe!

-Imagine going to see this guy in an office and request advice and encouragement regarding one's classes, parents, or room-mates.
+Imagine going to see this guy in an office to request advice and encouragement regarding one's classes, parents, or room-mates, life in general and specific.

 What a sad state of affairs that might be.
-I cannot find one to surpass it but for the Hatchet-Faced Freudienne that rents the office next door to old Gwynnie, the therapist who thinks hilarious any shred of actual friendship that might exist between us, she and I.
+I cannot find one to surpass it but for the Hatchet-Faced Freudienne that rented the office next door to old Gwynnie, the therapist who thought patently hilarious any simple shred of actual friendship that might exist between us, she and I.

 Previous Entry :: Next Entry